winsomehax/KODI-DLIVE-plugin/README.md

 Open the addon and it will show the main menu:

-1) Your DLIVE username is: DLive
+1) Set your DLive user
 2) Currently live streamers you follow
 ...